-Rep. John Sauls As Chairman of the House Commerce Committee, Rep. John Sauls was a strong, consistent advocate for commonsense, business-minded legislation in the NC House.
-The NC Chamber Government Affairs team could often count on his leadership to advance key legislation and challenge bills that would harm North Carolina's competitiveness.
+Rep. John Sauls As Chairman of the House Commerce Committee, Rep. John Sauls was a consistent advocate for commonsense, business-minded legislation in the NC House.
+The NC Chamber could depend on his leadership to advance key legislation and challenge bills that would harm North Carolina's competitiveness.